Calf Tear Grade 1 and 2

 By following these preventive measures, you can significantly reduce your risk of calf tears and other lower leg injuries.
 If you do experience pain or discomfort in your calf muscles, it is important to seek medical attention before continuing with exercise or sports activities.

-If you are keen to get a plan to strengthen and rehabilitate the calf then please contact us to speak to one of our qualified personal trainers.
+If you are keen to get a plan to strengthen and rehabilitate the calf then please contact us to speak to one of our qualified personal trainers, Physiotherapists or Sports Therapists.
 We can also provide advanced soft tissue therapy through massage to help with the healing process and to prevent future strains.